 A Peer-led Weekend of Self-DiscoveryEvents in Israel, Mexico, Poland, USA

 About the Weekend

 Journey Into Manhood is a 48-hour immersion in intensive self-discovery and personal-growth work.

-The program is built around issues that are most common among men who experience distress or internal conflict over their same-sex attractions.
 Like not feeling “man enough.”
 Or not “one of the guys.”
 Or an unmet yearning for male attention, acceptance and affirmation.
-Confused about what it even means to be man in today’s world.
-Confusion and distress in their relationships with women.
+Confusion over what it even means to be a man in today’s world.
+Confusion and distress in relationships with women.

 We create a highly supportive yet challenging environment for men to address these and related issues.